Tanishq30052002/Dronetech_Technex22/README.md

 # Instructions regarding submissions
 - **Round 1:**
          <ul>
-           <li>Team leader have to appear for the quiz on D2C on 9th march.</li>
+           <li>Teams have to register on D2C before 8 March 2022 11:58 PM and leader will have to appear for the quiz on D2C on 9 March 2022.</li>
            <li>Portal will remain open between 12 noon - 3 PM.
 Quiz can be given anytime between 12 noon - 3 PM and 40 minutes will be given after the start of the quiz.</li>
            <li>Only one submission per team will be accepted.</li>
            <li>Quiz link can be found [HERE](https://dare2compete.com/o/b61Yrn2?lb=JqIDm9e).</li>